 But the winning bidder from the sale normally can't get ownership of your home right away; you'll usually get some time to get caught up on the overdue amounts before that happens.
 If you don't pay off the debt during what's called a "redemption period" after the sale, though, you'll lose the property permanently.

-In Indiana, your property is eligible to be sold at a tax sale when the prior year's spring installment (or before) of property taxes becomes delinquent (Ind.
+Indiana property taxes are due twice a year, in May and November.
+A property is eligible to be sold at a tax sale when the prior year's spring installment of property taxes remains unpaid.
+(Ind.
 Code § 6-1.1-24-1).
-(In Indiana, property taxes are due in the spring and fall.)

-Tax sale process.
-In order to sell your home at a tax sale, the county auditor and treasurer must ask a court for a judgment.
-If you don’t have a defense, the court will order a sale and the treasurer will sell your home at a public auction to the highest bidder, subject to your right of redemption (see below) (Ind.
-Code § § 6-1.1-24-2, 6-1.1-24-5).
+To sell your home at a tax sale, the county auditor and treasurer must ask a court for a judgment.
+The court will order a sale, and the treasurer will sell your home at a public auction to the highest bidder, subject to your right of redemption (see below).
+(Ind.
+Code § 6-1.1-24-2, § 6-1.1-24-5).